Need frugal meal planning help? Check out my menus showing what our family of 5 eats on a $200/mo. grocery budget. Lots of great cheap meal ideas.

 – I got the Kidfresh nuggets and the fries for free with coupons recently.
 I don’t often buy that kind of thing, even if I can get it for free simply because we prefer homemade meals.
 But sometimes we moms need to relax a little and do what it takes to keep our sanity.
 It was a busy day and having a quick meal like this at home was way cheaper (and probably healthier) than eating out!

-- Leftover Rice and Bean Haystacks; Lettuce Salad; Homemade Applesauce; Homemade Chocolate Chip Cookies (from the freezer)
+- Easy Mexican Rice Bowls; Homemade Applesauce; Homemade Chocolate Chip Cookies (from the freezer)

 - Homemade Tuna Salad on 100% Whole Wheat Bread; Easy Fruit Smoothie